 I have reviewed a number of smartwatches and fitness trackers from Garmin, Samsung, Fitbit and others but the Apple Watch Series 4 is the first Apple watch I had reviewed and I guess I’ll just say it right up front, it is the best smartwatch available right now.

 And I am a longtime Samsung fan and still am.
-I’ve owned Samsung smartphones, well, since there have been things called smartphones and I actually had to buy a refurbished Apple iPhone 6 to try out the Apple Watch (View pricing and availability at Walmart and/or Best Buy), since the Apple Watch is only compatible with Apple phones.
+I’ve owned Samsung smartphones, well, since there have been things called smartphones and I actually had to buy a refurbished Apple iPhone 6 to try out the Apple Watch, since the Apple Watch is only compatible with Apple phones.

 I didn’t know what to expect from the Apple Watch or if I’d even like it.
 Apple tends to create a lot of hype around their products which is marketing genius so I wasn’t sure if the watch was really as good as Apple claimed or even to trust the claims of other reviewers.
 Maybe they were just Apple fans and were prejudiced.

-Well, the Apple Watch Series 4 really is the best smartwatch available right now.
-Samsung isn’t far behind and Wear OS is getting better but Apple still rules.
+Well, the Apple Watch Series 4, now available on Amazon, really is the best smartwatch available right now.
+Samsung isn’t far behind with the Galaxy Watch and Wear OS is getting better but Apple still rules.
 It’s true.

 It’s not that other smartwatches aren’t good or worthwhile but Apple just does it better and I think one of the big reasons is because the watch is only compatible with iPhones.
 It’s a lot easier for Apple to develop software within their own ecosystem than tackle the task Samsung and Google has to with trying to be compatible with a wide array of smartphones.

 The Apple Watch and the iPhone just go together very well.
 Notifications come through reliably and quickly.
-Many of the apps designed for the Apple Watch are also superior to apps designed for other watches.
+Many of the apps designed for the Apple Watch are also superior to apps designed for other watches or at least updated more quickly and frequently.

-Part of the reason for that is that the Apple Watch is the most popular smartwatch and the iPhone is a very popular smartphone, if you’ve heard of it before :) As a longtime Android user, I’ve always had to wait in line after Apple users to get updates for apps on my phone.
-The same is usually true for smartwatch apps.
+Part of the reason for that is that the Apple Watch is the most popular smartwatch and the iPhone is a very popular smartphone.
+Maybe you’re heard of it before. :)

 “But if you have an iPhone then the Apple Watch is the best choice for a smartwatch.
 Period.”

 I’m not going to get in the argument of whether Android is better or worse than Apple because honestly they are both very good.
-My Samsung Galaxy S7 has been a workhorse and the most reliable smartphone I’ve owned.
-The camera is amazing and it’s even better on newer Galaxy versions.
-The Gear Sport and the Galaxy Watch are very good smartwatches and if you have a Samsung Galaxy smartphone the go together like bread and butter, just like the Apple Watch and iPhone.
+My Samsung Galaxy S7 has been a workhorse and the most reliable an durable smartphone I’ve owned thus far.
+The Gear Sport and the Galaxy Watch are very good smartwatches and if you have a Samsung Galaxy smartphone they go together like bread and butter, just like the Apple Watch and iPhone.

 But if you have an iPhone then the Apple Watch is going to best your best choice for a smartwatch.
 Period.
 Now if you’re wanting a full-featured GPS watch for hiking, trekking, and tons of workout data from your activities then there’s better options for that.
 Personally, I think Garmin (see the Forerunner Guide) does the best at serious fitness tracking but the Apple Watch is fine for most people and it also has those great smartwatch features too.